gottesmm/swift-evolution/proposals/nnnn-region-based-isolation.md

 ### Transferring Values, Isolation Regions, and Isolation Domains.

 As defined above, all non-`Sendable` values in a Swift program belong to some *isolation region*.
-An *isolation region* is either non-isolated or assigned to an *isolation domain* that uniquely owns the *isolation region* and which the *isolation region* is strongly tied to:
+An *isolation region* is either disconnected or assigned to an *isolation domain* that uniquely owns the *isolation region* and which the *isolation region* is strongly tied to: